Congo rebels say will withdraw from Goma

 "If we withdraw the force, everyone leaves ...
 It's not contradictory (to Runiga's statement).
 He said we were prepared to withdraw from the town but that Kabila must listen to us."

-Kabasha said the entire movement would head 20 km towards the town of Kibumba, directly north of the city.
+Kabasha said the entire movement would head 20 km (12 miles) toward the town of Kibumba, directly north of the city.

 Makenga confirmed the decision to pull out from Goma to Reuters by text message, without giving further details.